 Princes Wharf, Wapping Rd, Bristol BS1 4RN

 If you want to know more about Bristol, then M Shed is the place to go.
 The museum is the home of everything Bristol, from the modern-day right back to the prehistoric times.
-It’s opening again for the summer on May 28th 2021, and will remain open until June 20th 2021.
+It’s open Tuesday to Sunday from 10 am to 5 pm, pretty much all year round in 2022.